NonDairyNeutrino/Thesis/defense/paper/manuscript.typ

     + While the root solution has not converged
       + The director creates problems
       + For each problem
-        + The director sends the problem to a worker
+        + The director sends the problem to a worker \/\/ only repeating once all workers have been assigned at least one problem
         + The director tells the worker to solve the problem using the Parareal algorithm on its GPU
         + The director requests the solution from the worker
       + The director waits to get all solutions